 - 1. Press the Menu and then Configuration.

 - 2. Press Equipment.

 - 3. Press Inlets.

 - 4. Press the inlet you want to configure.
 The Equipment Configuration screen displays.

 - Name:

-- a) Press the button beside Name and then press Rename.
+- a) Press the name button and then press Rename.

+- b) Press Reset and then type the new name.

+- c) When finished, press Confirm to save the name and return to the previous screen.

+- Function: